AndrewRoddy/Gomodoro/README.md

 ## To Do

 User setting imporovements
+- [ ] Fix bug of saving data also saves where the user was in their circle
 - [ ] Create settings menu
     - [ ] User can change break time split (2:1, 3:1, 4:1, 5:1)
     - [ ] User can choose for it to show real time left or break time left